How to Improve Last Mile Logistics

 Most consumers don’t spend much time thinking about a package’s delivery route (or how a package arrives at our door).
 We simply go online, purchase the product we want with the appropriate shipping window for our needs, and wait for our purchase to arrive.
 For the consumer, online shopping is relatively frictionless.
 This convenience is one of the big appeals of online shopping, but it also obscures the majority of what is happening behind the scenes.
 In reality, this supply chain, the one responsible for you receiving your package on time, is incredibly complex.

 Last mile logistics is a term that refers to the services and operations that facilitate the final leg of delivery for packages (or last mile delivery).
 This may sound like a broad term, so let’s get an exact understanding of what’s covered in a discussion related to last mile logistics.
 Last mile logistics specifically refers to the act of delivering a package to a consumer; in other words, last mile logistics is usually synonymous with residential delivery.

 Typical business-to-business (B2B) fulfillment and shipping is not included as a part of last mile delivery, although many businesses are now taking advantage of the last mile logistics infrastructure and to meet customer expectations for faster shipping and smaller shipment sizes (issues typically associated with residential deliveries).

-Over the past few years, many areas of the supply chain have adapted to meet changing customer demands – including increased speed and efficiency of last mile logistics.
+Over the past few years, many areas of the supply chain have adapted to meet changing customer demand – including increased delivery speed and improved efficiency of last mile logistics.
 Now, in the wake of the pandemic, the last mile logistics industry is focused on the maturation of its underlying technologies and how these technologies can make the last mile delivery process even faster and more efficient.

 What Trends Are Affecting Last Mile Logistics?